-Site speed: Overview: Google penalizes the websites which take a lot of time in downloading its data.
-So you should always keep your site speed up to the mark
+Site speed: Overview: Google penalizes websites that take a lot of time in downloading their data.
+So you should always keep your site speed up to the mark.

 If you want to increase your website speed by 70-80% then take this free website speed e-course.

 Speed suggestions: Gives you the page views along with the average speed load time.